juhkarhu/cybersecurityproject/README.md

 Currently the application does not require anything from the passwords and they can be pretty much anything ('123', 'abc', etc.).
 This obviously isn't good so let's change that.

 Since the application uses [Django's authentication system](https://docs.djangoproject.com/en/4.0/topics/auth/default/), we can quire easily add some [password validators](https://docs.djangoproject.com/en/4.0/topics/auth/passwords/#module-django.contrib.auth.password_validation) for Django to use in the registration form.
 There actually are some prefedined validators ready in settings.py although they are currently commented.
-Validators can be found under the 'AUTH_PASSWORD_VALIDATORS' variable (to be precise, the validators are on lines 123-134).
+Validators can be found under the [AUTH_PASSWORD_VALIDATORS](https://github.com/juhkarhu/cybersecurityproject/blob/2b5e0039e0e4abedb173f0d3182f157474e99b6d/cybersecurityproject/settings.py#L93) variable .

 ## Flaw 3: [Insecure Design](https://owasp.org/Top10/A04_2021-Insecure_Design/)

 New category in OWASP's Top 10 list, Insecure Design focuses on risks related to design and architectural flaws, with a emphasis among other things in secure design patterns.
 Although a broad category, it is distinct between insecure design and implementation (e.g., insecure implementation of password validators).

 One of the ways of improving the design if writing [tests](https://docs.djangoproject.com/en/4.0/topics/testing/overview/).
 Secure design ensures that code is robustly designed and tested to prevent known attack methods.
-In our case, we could write tests that test that ensures that password validators work as intented with different combinations.
+In our case, we could write tests that test that ensures that password validators work as intented with different combinations (this can be added straight to the [tests.py](https://github.com/juhkarhu/cybersecurityproject/blob/2b5e0039e0e4abedb173f0d3182f157474e99b6d/project/tests.py#L5).

 ```python
 class BaseTest(TestCase):